2015 6 Hours of Spa-Francorchamps: Preview

 Before the race Audi Sport Team Joest drivers André Lotterer, Marcel Fässler and Benoît Tréluyer led the Drivers' Championship with 25 points, seven ahead of their nearest rivals Marc Lieb, Romain Dumas and Neel Jani in second, and a further three in front of third-placed Anthony Davidson, Sébastien Buemi and Kazuki Nakajima.
 Their teammates Alexander Wurz, Mike Conway and Stéphane Sarrazin were fourth on 12 points, and Loïc Duval, Lucas di Grassi and Oliver Jarvis stood in fifth place on ten points.
 Audi led the Manufacturers' Championship with 35 points, seven ahead of rival Toyota in second; the third-placed manufacturer Porsche had scored 19 points.
 Audi had won the preceding 6 Hours of Silverstone with Lieb, Dumas and Jani finishing in second place, while Davidson, Buemi and Nakajima came in third position.

 Some teams made modifications to their cars in preparation for the event.
 Audi installed low-downforce setups on its No. 7 and 8 cars while their third entry used a version observed at the Silverstone race.
 The design was optimised to omit downforce, thereby reducing drag, for better preparation for competing on high-speed tracks.
 This was done by modifying the car's side pods and openings on the inside surface of its fenders.
 New cooling techniques were achieved by creating new suspension solutions to restrict spring displacement which also reduced underside turbulent airflow.
 Porsche chose to use high downforce configurations on all three of their 919 Hybrid cars as they did previously at Silverstone.
-The ByKolles CLM P1/01 was further developed and had a new front nose equipped after it completed a shakedown test on 24 April.
+The revised ByKolles CLM P1/01 LMP1 car was further developed and had a new front nose equipped after it completed a shakedown test on 24 April ahead of his debut in Belgium.